oracle-livelabs/apex/social-media-app/0-introduction/0-introduction.md

 ### Objectives

-* Obtain a APEX free development environment
+* Obtain a FREE Oracle APEX workspace
 * Build your first app in APEX
 * Build a Cards Region
 * Customize the App using Dynamic Actions and custom CSS